tpaau-17DB/cpp-logger/README.md

 [ERR] [14:21:24] error
 ```

-You can customize datetime fromat with `Logger::SetDatetimeFromat(string)`.
+You can customize datetime format with `Logger::SetDatetimeFromat(string)`.

 </details>